PerhapsKittens/life-scripts/README.md

-life-scripts
+Life Scripts
 ============

-Scripts that help in making everyday life descriptions.
+Scripts that help in making everyday life decisions.